quicwg/base-drafts/draft-ietf-quic-transport.md

 receive buffer for a connection.

 A data receiver sends MAX_STREAM_DATA or MAX_DATA frames to the sender to advertise additional credit.
-MAX_STREAM_DATA frames send the maximum absolute byte offset of a stream, while MAX_DATA sends the maximum sum of the absolute byte offsets of all streams other than stream 0.
+MAX_STREAM_DATA frames send the maximum absolute byte offset of a stream, while MAX_DATA sends the maximum sum of the absolute byte offsets of all streams.

 A receiver MAY advertise a larger offset at any point by sending MAX_DATA or MAX_STREAM_DATA frames.
 A receiver MUST NOT renege on an advertisement; that